Whats potting in the garden is all about growing veggies in a temperate climate

 Mind you green beans give us the ability to reduce our reliance on animal protein, but ours took a hammering from three hail storms this summer.

-If you grow corn and lima beans then this quick succotash recipe is an old favourite; good healthy food that tastes wonderful.
+If you have corn in flower and lima beans then this quick succotash recipe is an old favourite; good healthy food that tastes wonderful.
+Don't for one second believe those who say it's fattening; both a low glycemic index; they are turned very slowly into blood glucose and do not provoke an insulin storm; that's what makes us obese.

 Update: Scroll down to Autumn (4 April / 4 October)